QCD thermalization: Ab initio approaches and interdisciplinary connections: Far-from-equilibrium gluon and quark production: From plasma instabilities to non-thermal attractors

-The evolution of the Glasma to later times than $\tau_\text{occ}$ is non-perturbative and therefore represents a non-trivial problem.
-While in scalar quantum field theories there are different ways to address it, an example being large-$N$ resummation techniques \cite{Berges:2001fi,Aarts:2002dj}, for gauge theories the most frequently employed approach is the classical statistical approximation.
-The latter can be understood starting from the full quantum 2PI effective action by a set of well-defined approximations.
+The evolution of the Glasma to later times than $\tau_\text{occ}$ is non-perturbative.
+While there are different ways to address this in scalar quantum field theories, with an example being large-$N$ resummation techniques \cite{Berges:2001fi,Aarts:2002dj}, for gauge theories the most frequently employed approach is the classical-statistical approximation.
+The latter can be understood starting with the full quantum 2PI effective action by a set of well-defined approximations.

-One first notes that a given propagator line of a diagram may be associated to either the statistical ($F$) or the spectral ($\rho$) correlation function.
-The set of diagrams included in the classical-statistical approximation can be identified as the self-energy corrections that contain the most powers of the statistical function relative to powers of the spectral function for each type of diagram \cite{Aarts:2001yn}.
-In particular, this corresponds to resumming the leading effects of the instability to all orders in the coupling constant \cite{Dusling:2011rz,Epelbaum:2013waa}.
+One first notes that a given propagator line of a diagram may be associated with either the statistical ($F$) or the spectral ($\rho$) correlation function.
+The set of diagrams included in the classical-statistical approximation can be identified as those corrections that contain the most powers of the statistical function relative to powers of the spectral function for each type of diagram \cite{Aarts:2001yn}.
+This corresponds to resumming the leading effects of the instability to all orders in the coupling constant \cite{Dusling:2011rz,Epelbaum:2013waa}.

-Therefore, in contrast to expansions at fixed loop-orders, the classical-statistical approach provides a controlled approximation scheme which is particularly well suited for problems involving large statistical fluctuations.
+Therefore, in contrast to expansions at fixed loop-orders, the classical-statistical approach provides a controlled approximation scheme that is particularly well suited to problems involving large statistical fluctuations.
 Specifically, for the large $F\sim \mathcal{O}(1/g^2)$ values encountered at the end of the plasma instability regime, neglecting powers of $\rho \sim \mathcal{O}(1)$ compared to those of $F$ represents a systematic weak-coupling approximation of a system that is strongly correlated because of the large fluctuations.

 While leading order in this expansion corresponds to the full non-equilibrium classical-statistical field theory for the gauge fields, genuine quantum corrections for the dynamics arise.
 As we will soon discuss, the dynamical evolution of quarks and anti-quarks represent a class of such genuine quantum corrections~\cite{Tanji:2017xiw}.